Entomy/Ada-Improvements/README.md

 *This project is only about the language, not the standard library*.

+*This project is a sister of [Ada-exploits](https://github.com/Entomy/Ada-exploits) and intends to address those problems as well.*

 These ideas will not be implemented any time soon.
 I'd like to give it plenty of time for the community to discuss these matters.

 ## Contributing